mashvisor/mashvisor-api-docs/README.md

 Yes!
 Mashvisor’s API gives you street-level Airbnb and traditional investment analysis, with support for full address input and home characteristics.

 **Can I get AVM and property characteristics from the API?**
-Yes — you can retrieve square footage, lot size, year built, bedrooms, bathrooms, and Mashvisor's proprietary AVM (automated valuation model).
+Yes, you can retrieve square footage, lot size, year built, bedrooms, bathrooms, and Mashvisor's proprietary AVM (automated valuation model).

 **Is the data only at the neighborhood or zip level?**
 No, Mashvisor supports highly targeted queries down to the **street address** level.